 If you've decided that you want to exchange XRP for another digital currency, you can do so by following these steps:Step 1.
 Create an account on an exchange that lists XRP

 If you want to sell your XRP on the same platform you used to purchase them in the first place, skip ahead to step 2.

-However, if you plan on using a new exchange for the trade, the first thing you’ll need to do is find out which exchanges support XRP and then check out the features they have to offer.
-Happily, because XRP is one of the world’s biggest cryptocurrencies and listed on a huge range of exchanges, you’re spoiled for choice.
+However, if you plan on using a new exchange for the trade, the first thing you'll need to do is find out which exchanges support XRP, then check out the features they have to offer.
+Because XRP is one of the world's biggest cryptocurrencies and listed on a huge range of exchanges, you're spoiled for choice.

 Review the fees and features of a number of exchanges to find one that's right for your needs, then register for an account by providing your email address and creating a password.
 Some platforms will also need you to supply your name, address, phone number and proof of ID before you'll be allowed to trade – this additional verification may be needed to satisfy Know Your Customer and Anti-Money Laundering (KYC/AML) regulations.